eea/CLMS_Production_System/01_Documentation/README.md

 https://api.clcplusbackbone.geoville.com/v1/

 ➔ auth (Authentication related operations)

 *POST*: /auth/get_bearer_token

 - Click – “Try it out” button.
 When clicking this button, the black window box turns white (Figure 1) allowing the insertion of credentials.
+- Insert the requested credentials in the payload white box (Figure 2).
+- Once inserted, click on the “Execute” button (Figure 2).

 #### 3.2 Step 2: Order of the packaging into Raster or Vector
 #### 3.3 Step 3: Checking the status of the Order